Skip to Content

 College Opportunity Fund (COF)

-The COF stipend 1 will lower your tuition bill by $116 per credit hour at participating public colleges or $58 per credit hour at participating private colleges.
+The per-credit-hour rate is set annually by the Colorado General Assembly.
+For public institutions, it provides a stipend of $116 per credit hour or $58 per credit hour at participating private colleges.

 Type of InstitutionStipend Amount